ghibo/mageia-prime/README.md

     Accelerated: yes
     Video memory: 3072MB

+## Options
+There is a set of command line arguments to add several tasks during the installation (e.g. restart X11 automatically, etc.).

+### Option '-b' (do not blacklist nouveau)
+This option avoid the blacklisting of the nouveau driver and thus avoid to regenerate the initrd kernel images, e.g.:

+	/usr/sbin/mageia-prime-install -b

+and

+	/usr/sbin/mageia-prime-uninstall -b

+It's useful when used in conjunction with option -g.

+### Option '-g' (add nouveau.modeset=0 to boot command line)
+This option adds nouveau.modeset=0 to the kernel booting command line.
+Works only with grub2 (doesn't work with grub1).
+E.g. for installing, use:

+	/usr/sbin/mageia-prime-install -g

+and

+	/usr/sbin/mageia-prime-uninstall -g

+for uninstalling.

+### Option '-z' (zap):
-It exists also a command line argument to restart X11 automatically and is to invoke the mageia-prime-install/mageia-prime-uninstall with the option '-z' (zap).
+To quickly restart X11 automatically you can invoke the mageia-prime-install/mageia-prime-uninstall with the option '-z' (zap).
 E.g.

 	/usr/sbin/mageia-prime-install -z